apache/axis-axis2-c-core/rampart/samples/client/enc_echo/README.txt

 -----------------------
 Go to rampart/samples/server/sec_echo and
 Run  %make install
-This will deploy a sec_echo service and copy security enables services.xml file.
+This will deploy a sec_echo service and copy security enabled services.xml file.

 2. HOW TO START SERVER